 - Securities Experts: They determine whether a bank or other financial institution failed to meet its legal obligations by acting or not acting, and they testify on their findings.

 - Vocational Experts: They determine whether or not the plaintiffs are qualified to return to work in their formal capacity.
 If they can be trained and efficiently perform the set of tasks.
 They also make decisions on lost wages claims in personal injury cases.

 - Phone record expert: These experts can easily analyze and find out if the defendant was distracted on the phone by texting or talking while driving the vehicle to cause the accident.

 Does Expert Witness Need Qualifications?

-The Daubert standard or the Frye standard is used to qualify the expert witness.
+The Daubert standard or the Frye standard is used to qualifying the expert witness.
 The Federal Rules of Evidence uses the Daubert standard, which is followed by more than 34 states.
-The Federal Rules of Evidence 702 had laid down rules to become an expert witness.
+The Federal Rules of Evidence 702 had laid down rules to become an expert witness as follows:

 - A specialist’s knowledge of science, technology, or other specialized fields will assist a trier of fact in understanding the evidence or determining the fact in dispute;

 - The expert witness statement is supported by substantial evidence;